Past LISO Events: 2010-2020

 October 30, 2020

-Simeon Floyd (Dept. of Anthropology, Universidad San Francisco de Quito, Ecuador)
+Simeon Floyd (Anthropology, Universidad San Francisco de Quito, Ecuador)

 “Getting others to do things in Cha’palaa and beyond"